-If a Diplomate does not meet the required number of CP, they can be granted one (1) additional year to achieve recertification.
+If a Diplomate does not meet the requirements for recertification required number of CP, they can be granted one (1) additional year to achieve recertification.
 If they succeed, they will be re-evaluated four (4) years from the end of the additional year.

-If they do not succeed, or if Diplomate does not submit all the required information necessary for completion of the Recertification Process, or if their application for Recertification is rated as insufficient, their status will be changed by the ECVECC Executive Committee to "non-certified" Diplomate, allowing the Diplomate to only use the title "Diplomate (non-certified)".
-A non-certified Diplomate who had its active status removed and is seeking to become an active Diplomate will need to satisfy the requirements set by the Credentials Committee of the College.
+If they do not succeed, or if the Diplomate does not submit all the required information necessary for completion of the Recertification Process, or if their application for Recertification is rated as insufficient, their status will be changed by the ECVECC Executive Committee to "non-certified" Diplomate, allowing the Diplomate to only use the title "Diplomate (non-certified)", but not the title of "EBVS® European Veterinary Specialist in Emergency and Critical Care".
+Furthermore, a non-certified Diplomate is not allowed to act as Programme Director or Supervisor.

+A non-certified Diplomate who had its certifiedactive status removed and is seeking to become a certifiedactive-Diplomate will need to satisfy the requirements set by the Credentials Committee of the College.
+A fee may be required.

-If during a 5 year recertification period, a Diplomate wishes to be registered as non-certified for a period of time (for example due to parental leave or illness), they may so by informing the Recertification Committee.
-Periods of up to two (2) years within any 5-year period will be allowable.
-Diplomates who voluntarily register themselves as non-certified for a total period of less than two (2) years in a 5-year period, do not require approval by the Credentials Committee prior to reinstatement.
-Any period of voluntary removal will be automatically added to the 5 years allowable to complete Recertification, provided that the period has been communicated in advance; there is no retrospective registration as non-certified Diplomate.
+Extensions of the 5-year evaluation period for re-certification are granted for maternity, paternity or adoption leave, serious health issues and exceptional circumstances.
+If during a 5 year recertification period, a A Diplomate who wishes to extend the 5-year evaluation period, needs to submit a request, including the grounds for extension, be registered as non-certified for a period of time (for example due to parental leave or illness), they may so by informing to the Recertification Committee as soon as these grounds become known.
+The Diplomate needs to inform the Recertification Committee as soon as the grounds for extension do not apply anymore.
+Based on the information provided by the Diplomate, the Committee will decide if extension will be granted and determine the time period for extension.
+Periods of up to two (2) years within any 5 year period will be allowable.
+Diplomates who voluntarily register themselves as non-certified for a total period of less than two (2) years in a 5 year period, do not require approval by the Credentials Committee prior to reinstatement.
+Any period of voluntary extension will be automatically added to the 5 years allowable to complete Recertification, provided that the period a request has been communicated in advance; there is no retrospective registration as non-certified Diplomate and the time period does not exceed more than two years in total.